Exploiting Negative Capacitance for Unconventional Coulomb Engineering

-SD would like to thank Sayeef Salahuddin for alerting him to transient NC and for helpful discussions regarding negative permittivity in ferroelectrics.
+\textit{Acknowledgements.}|SD would like to thank Sayeef Salahuddin for alerting him to transient NC and for helpful discussions regarding negative permittivity in ferroelectrics.
 He would also like to thank Bhaskaran Muralidharan, Kerem Camsari and Zubin Jacob for their feedback on an earlier version of the manuscript.
 AS and PU gratefully acknowledge helpful discussions with Allan H. MacDonald on anisotropic gate screening.
 This work was supported by the Purdue Research Foundation and the Blue Sky Research Program through the Purdue College of Engineering.